reallyasi9/ZipStreams.jl/README.md

 Until the package is published, install via the Julia package manager with `Pkg.add(; url="https://github.com/reallyasi9/ZipStreams.jl")`.

+## Terminology: Archives and Files, Sources and Sinks

+To avoid ambiguity, this package tries to use the following terms consistently throughout type names, function names, and documentation:

+File
+: A File is a named sequence of zero or more bytes that represents a distinct collection of data within an Archive.
+According to the ZIP standard, a File is always preceeded by a Local File Header and may have a Data Descriptor following the File's contents.
+The contents of the File may be compressed within the Archive.

+Directory
+: A Directory is a named structure within an Archive that exists for organizational purposes only.
+A Directory meets the definition of File with the additional conditions that it always has size zero, it never has a Data Descriptor following it, and has a name that always ends in a forward slash character (`/`).

+Entity
+: An Entity is either a File or a Directory.

+Archive
+: An Archive is a sequence of bytes that represents zero or more separate Entities.
+According to the ZIP standard, an Archive is a series of Entities followed by a Central Directory which describes the Entities.

+Source
+: A Source is an object that can be read as a sequence of bytes from beginning to end.
+A Source does not necessarily implement random access or seek operations, nor does it necessarily support write operations.

+Sink
+: A Sink is an object to which a sequence of bytes can be written.
+A Sink does not necessarily implement random access or seek operations, nor does it necessarily support read operations.

 ### Reading archives with `zipsource`

 You can wrap any Julia readable `IO` object with the `zipsource` function.
-The returned struct can be iterated to read archived files in archive order.
-Information about each file is stored in the `.info` property of the struct returned from the iterator.
-The struct returned from the iterator is readable like any standard Julia `IO` object.
+The returned object can be iterated to read archived files in archive order.
+Information about each file is stored in the `.info` property of the object returned from the iterator.
+The object returned from the iterator is readable like any standard Julia `IO` object, but it is not writable.

 Here are some examples: